ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 ## Section breakdown

-The **Orders** screen consists of the following sections:
+The **Orders** screen consists of five sections.

+Depending on a warehouse's organization and processes, the warehouse manager can assign orders to workers or they can take the orders they want to execute.

+In some warehouses, orders can be executed by one or multiple workers.

 #### Started by me

+These are all orders assigned by the warehouse manager to a specific worker who is expected to execute them.

-These are all the *Released* warehouse orders which are assigned to the **currently** logged-in user.
+They are all *Released* and appear only for the **currently** logged-in user in this section.

 #### Assigned to me

+Similarly to Started by me, the orders in this section are assigned by the warehouse manager to a specific worker who is supposed to execute them.

-Contains Planned and Firm Planned orders which are assigned to the **currently** logged-in user.
+The section contains Planned and Firm Planned orders which are assigned to the **currently** logged-in user.

 #### Unassigned

+This section is meant for scenarios where warehouse managers do not assign orders but workers simply take them instead.

-Contains Planned and Firm Planned orders which are **not** assigned to a specific worker and can be executed by anyone who takes them.
+It contains Planned and Firm Planned orders which are **not** assigned to a specific worker and can be executed by anyone who takes them.

 #### Started by others

+In this section, orders can be executed by two or more workers, one of which is responsible for the orders and the other cooperating in their execution.

-Here, you will find all *Released* orders which are assigned to users **different** from the currently logged-in one.
+It contains *Released* orders which are assigned to users **different** from the currently logged-in one.

 #### Assigned to others

+The orders in this section are  assigned to a specific worker and visible to the current user (who can also take them).

-Contains Planned and Firm Planned orders which are assigned to users **different** from the currently logged-in one.
+It contains Planned and Firm Planned orders which are assigned to users **different** from the currently logged-in one.

 ---